Connect with a certified trainer for free

 Surgical Treatment

-If the ankle fracture is unstable or out of place, surgery may be the right treatment option for you.
+If the ankle fracture is unstable or out of place, surgery may be the right treatment option.
 In these cases, surgery can help the ankle regain its proper function and prevent arthritis from developing.
 During the procedure, the orthopedic surgeon realigns the broken bones and holds them together with pins/screws and plates.
-The surgeons may use arthroscopic surgery, a minimally invasive procedure, to operate on your ankle.

 Recovery